 The author shares the critical science underlying our habitual behavior: cue-routine-reward.
 To create change to impact our lives, our health, our communication, our organization, we must recognize the cycle and substitute a more effective routine.
 Leaders do not have to be driven by behaviors that do not serve.
 We have the power to change.

-- Triggers: Creating Behavior That Lasts—Becoming the Person You Want to Be – Marshall Goldsmith
+- Triggers: Creating Behavior That Lasts—Becoming the Person You Want to Be [affiliate] – Marshall Goldsmith

 Documenting priorities and desiring change isn’t enough.
 Data shows that behavioral change accompanied by consistent, appropriate measurement and accountability is much more likely to “stick.”
 Asking if I “did” x or y today doesn’t go far enough.
 Rating my level of effort—did I do my best to accomplish or work towards x or y?—every day offers much more significant clarity regarding my commitment to objectives and ongoing performance.
 Goldsmith provides his usual wisdom, drawn from years of success in coaching the world’s top executives.